 Q: How is counseling different from just talking to friends, family, or other people in my life?

-Q: How do I make/cancel an appointment?
+Q: How do I cancel my appointment?

 Q: Will anyone be told that I have come in for counseling?
 What if my parents want to talk to you?

 A: Student confidentiality is strictly maintained.
 Each of the counseling services staff is bound by legal and ethical guidelines to protect your privacy.
 It is your decision whether or not to discuss using the service with family, friends, or college personnel.
-Should you decide to have your counselor talk with your parent (or former therapist, your dean, etc.) they will do so only after receiving your expressed consent.
+Should you decide to have your counselor talk with your parent (or former counselor, your dean, etc.) they will do so only after receiving your expressed consent.
 Should your parent (or anyone) call to speak with your counselor without your expressed consent, our staff will neither confirm nor deny that you are receiving services here.

 However, if a student is an immediate danger to themselves or others, the counselor is obliged to seek a higher level of care to safeguard those involved.
 This may include contacting family members or others to support the student in remaining safe.
 If such a situation arises, the counselor will make every effort to fully discuss the process with the student before taking any action and will limit any disclosures to what is ethically and legally necessary.